MaximumADHD/Roblox_0.3.368.0/README.md

 # Content Disclaimer #

 Some of the files here are not the authentic original files, this is just an approximate reconstruction from files we do have.
-The executable is authentic, but some files in the content folder may not be 100% accurate to what was in the client as of March 2007.
+The executable is authentic, but files in the content folder and ReflectionMetadata may not be 100% accurate to what was in the client as of March 2007.

 # WARNING: DO NOT CONNECT TO UNTRUSTED SERVERS #